-Additionally, persistent rains and disease spread can lead to infection of twigs and branches.

-Good cultural practices are important to reduce the disease.
-Some important points are listed in managing this disease.
+Besides the foliar infection, persistent rains and disease spread can lead to infection of twigs and branches.
+Good cultural practices, like those below, are important to manage this fungal disease.

 Anthracnose is favored by a moist environment.
 Select a planting site with a sunny eastern exposure to promote rapid foliage drying early in the day.